WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetType.md

 ## [DotNetMember](WithoutHaste.DataFiles.DotNet.DotNetMember.md) FindMember([DotNetQualifiedName](WithoutHaste.DataFiles.DotNet.DotNetQualifiedName.md) name)

-Returns the specified member, of any type.
+Returns the specified member from this type of its nested type descendents.
+Can return a field, property, event, method, delegate, or type.

 ## DotNetType FindType([DotNetQualifiedName](WithoutHaste.DataFiles.DotNet.DotNetQualifiedName.md) name)

-Returns the selected type, whether it is this one or one of its nested types.
+Returns the selected type, whether it is the current type or one of its nested type descendents.
 Returns null if the type is not found.

 ## [bool](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) Is([DotNetQualifiedName](WithoutHaste.DataFiles.DotNet.DotNetQualifiedName.md) name)